Tenth Acre Farm

 Flowers in the vegetable garden can reduce pest problems and improve biodiversity.
 Here are the six best flowers to grow for healthy garden crops.

-The Circle Garden Design for Productive Gardening: A circular-shaped garden is an excellent way to combine beauty with function while reducing labor.
+A circular-shaped garden is an excellent way to increase interest and productivity while reducing labor.
 Here's how to design your own edible circle garden.

 A circular-shaped garden is an excellent way to combine beauty with function while reducing labor.
 Here’s how to design your own edible circle garden.